6 Winter Driving Safety Tips for Truck Drivers

 commercial truck brakes

 You may already know this one, but I figured it would fit this list of safety tips.
 The worst possible thing you could do in any driving emergency is to forcefully lock your brakes, especially in rough winter road conditions!
+Always brake gently when approaching intersections and sharp curves to prevent slipping on icy or slushy surfaces.
 If your truck is properly equipped with an ABS (anti-locking braking system), and you find yourself in an emergency, you can safely press and hold the brake down as far as possible.

 Stuck vehicle?
 Stay put!